technicole-t/Intermediate-JavaScript-Katas/README.md

 # Precourse Section 2

 These are the last tasks you are expected to complete before you start the course.
-Please make sure you give us time to review your code ahead of your start date, els we may have to delay it!
+Please make sure you give us time to review your code ahead of your start date, else we may have to delay it!
 Don't forget - you're aiming for 200 points on CodeWars too.

 ## Reading